Susan F. Ferree

 Susan F. Ferree (née, Nelson; January 14, 1844 - September 6, 1919) was an American journalist and social reformer from Iowa.
 Ferree served as a Washington, D.C. newspaper correspondent.
-She favored women's suffrage and women's rights; she also affiliated with the Woman's Christian Temperance Union (WCTU).
-Ferree died in 1919.
+She favored women's suffrage and women's rights.
+She was affiliated with the Woman's Christian Temperance Union (WCTU), Order of the Eastern Star, Woman's Relief Corps (WRC), and the Daughters of the American Revolution (DAR).

 Biography

 Susan Frances Nelson was born in Mount Pleasant, Iowa, January 14, 1844.
 Her parents were Frances S. Wray Nelson and John S. Nelson, who was a lineal descent of Thomas "Scotch Tom" Nelson, the founder of Old York, Virginia.
 His oldest son, William Nelson, was at one time president of the king's council.
 William's oldest son, Thomas Nelson Jr., was one of the signers of the Declaration of Independence, and the war governor of Virginia.
 At the age of one year she, with her parents removed to Keokuk, Iowa, which was her home for many years.

 Ferree wrote poetry, but her forte was journalism, especially her newspaper correspondence from Washington, D.C.
 She supported temperance and the advancement of woman.

-She was a member of the Order of the Eastern Star, Woman's Relief Corps, the Iowa Woman's Suffrage Association, Daughters of the American Revolution, and the local WCTU.
+She was a member of the Order of the Eastern Star, WRC, the Iowa Woman's Suffrage Association, DAR, and the local WCTU.
 In religion, Ferree was Episcopalian, and a communicant of St. Mary's Episcopal Church, of Ottumwa.